DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 b = "TRUE"
 ```

-Before checking, think about what types each of these objects should be.
+Question 11.
+Before checking, think about what types each of these objects should be?
 Then check.
+Which (if any) should be identical to one another?
+Why?

 ```r
 x == y